 Therefore since New Zealand is struggling to find qualified and experienced teachers, there needs to be ways to upskill existing teachers and retaining existing experienced teachers but the reports of O'Sullivan, Cloughley and Low (O'Sullivan, 2017) (Cloughley, 2020) (Low, 2023) also identifies other roadblocks that are being experienced in regards to teaching resources.
 With limited New Zealand based resources, teachers are looking to Australian resources and textbooks to help teach in New Zealand.
 HATA is one of the central points to obtain resources for teaching in class and a start to a centralised resource pool in New Zealand (HATA, 2023) with 110 members.
-However, with limited resources, technological advancements, and a lack of centralisation of teaching resources in New Zealand, teachers are spending time finding or creating their own resources due to limited good teaching resources (O'Sullivan, 2017).
+However, with limited resources, teachers are spending time finding or creating their own resources due to limited good teaching resources (O'Sullivan, 2017).
 Also, with agriculture/horticulture science ranked as a minority subject, school principals deem that the lower status affects access to resources and power within the school and influences the support and job satisfaction of the teachers who teach them (Low, 2023).